double-anonymous-submission/ICSE-paper/README.md

 # ICSE-paper

-This is a public repository for ICSE submission #-: "Back to the Future!
+This is a public repository for ICSE submission: "Back to the Future!
 Studying Data Cleanness in Defects4J and its Impact on Fault Localization"

 ```
 │